ionic-team/capacitor-docs/versioned_docs/version-v2/config.md

   // typescript/babel/webpack/rollup workflow.
   //
   // The starter project sets this to true, but if you"re using Ionic or another framework,
-  // you"ll probably want this to be false (default is false) "bundledWebRuntime": false,
+  // you'll probably want this to be false (default is false) "bundledWebRuntime": false,

   // On Windows, we aren"t able to automatically open Android Studio